Though our outer nature is wasting away, our inner nature is being renewed day by day.

 We respect and affirm all other groups that profess and try to act in the light of the Christian Faith, and we will cooperate with them whenever that seems in accord with God’s guidance for us.

 We seek to minister to, witness to, and convert all persons who are hungry for or open to the revelation, love, and salvation of God in Christ Jesus.
-We do not seek members already active in other churches.
+We do not seek members already active in other churches. but those who have the capacity for a dual membership with The New Church and another are welcome.
 We do not seek to convert those who are convinced and content in other religions.

-We will be obedient and responsible to the civil authorities of our country, and participate in its structures and processes according to the dictates of our Christian conscience.
-We recognize that the inherent rights of free people before God, and the granted rights and privileges of our citizenship, entail a responsibility for us as long as we live here.
+We recognize that the inherent rights of free people before God and the granted rights and privileges of our citizenship in the United States of America entail a responsibility for us as long as we live here.
 We will endeavor to relate our lives as Christians to our lives as citizens in our community and in our country.